 At Nottingham you can access scholarships and funded research training across the different subject areas through University scholarships, Doctoral Training Programmes, and paid studentship opportunities.

-If you are an international student there are several funding options available to you, including internal and external scholarships.
+There are a number of funding options available to international students, including internal and external scholarships.